MapsPeople/docs/src/android/v3/getting-started/search.md

     </mi-tab-panel>
 </mi-tabs>

-Implement a `BottomSheet` to the bottom of your `MapsActivity` layout.
+Implement a `BottomSheet` to the bottom of your `MapsActivity` Layout.
 The root of the view should be a `CoordinatorLayout`.
-You can find the full xml layout on **Link to the github sample with the full view**
+You can find the full xml layout on [MapsActivity Layout](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/blob/master/app/src/main/res/layout/activity_maps.xml)

 ```xml
     <FrameLayout